Travel

 The local unit of currency is the Ghana Cedi (SEE-dee) and Pesewah.
 A Ghana Cedi is valued at less than the US dollar (1USD = ~12GHS).
 Be sure to check the current exchange rate before traveling.

 In Accra and Tamale, ATMs are available at the airport and many banks.
+This is our recommended way to get cash.
 Check with your bank and the ATM you are using to find out about any fees you may incur using your card overseas and to withdraw money in a different currency.
 An ATM is available now in Nalerigu but only allows 1000GHS withdrawals and charges 15GHS per use.
-It isn’t always reliable to be working or stocked with cash.
+It isn’t always reliably operational or stocked with cash.

 Credit cards have very limited usefulness here, even in the cities.
-The nicer hotels and restaurants will accept them but often charge extra fees for credit card use.
+Some of the nicer hotels and restaurants will accept them.
 Only a handful of places accept them in the north.
 It’s okay to bring one, just don’t count on being able to use it.

 If you will be here for several months or more, be sure that there is a family member at home who has agreed to keep up with your bank account and has the authority to withdraw money in case of an emergency.